LockdownRP-PZ/Rulebook/README.md

 ### 5.8 Players can claim a mobile safehouse in lieu of a building/room/area.

 - Thanks to the Vehicle Interiors mod, some vehicles (such as RVs and buses) have interiors that can be entered and lived in.
 These are known as mobile safehouses.
 Claiming one counts as claiming a safehouse.
 - Your mobile safehouse counts as one of your vehicles.
-You may not claim, for example, both a bus and a truck (because they are both heafy-duty).
+You may not claim, for example, both a bus and a truck (because they are both heavy-duty).
 - Claiming a mobile safehouse is done the same as claiming a regular vehicle.